US looking into possible Treasury Department computer hack

 Sunday, 13 December 2020 ()

-Hackers have reportedly accessed computers at the US Treasury Department and possibly other federal agencies, setting off a government response involving the National Security Council.
+WASHINGTON (AP) — Hackers apparently got into computers at the U.S. Treasury Department and possibly other federal agencies, touching off a government response involving the National Security Council.

+Security Council spokesperson John Ullyot said Sunday that the government is aware of reports about the hacks.
+"We are taking all necessary steps to identify and remedy any possible issues related to this situation,” he wrote in an email.

+Reuters reported Sunday that a group backed by a foreign government stole information from Treasury and a Commerce Department agency responsible for deciding internet and telecommunications policy.
+Intelligence agencies are reportedly concerned that other agencies were hacked using similar tools.

-Hackers have reportedly accessed computers at the US Treasury Department and possibly other federal agencies, setting off a government response involving the National Security Council.
+WASHINGTON (AP) — Hackers apparently got into computers at the U.S. Treasury Department and possibly other federal agencies, touching off a government response involving the National Security Council.

+Security Council spokesperson John Ullyot said Sunday that the government is aware of reports about the hacks.
+"We are taking all necessary steps to identify and remedy any possible issues related to this situation,” he wrote in an email.

+Reuters reported Sunday that a group backed by a foreign government stole information from Treasury and a Commerce Department agency responsible for deciding internet and telecommunications policy.
+Intelligence agencies are reportedly concerned that other agencies were hacked using similar tools.

 |